ArakelTheDragon/CfCbazar-Tokens/README.md

 We’ve submitted WorkTHR for listing on CoinGecko.
 **Request ID:** CL1510250046
-**GeckoTerminal URL:** [View Pool](https://www.geckoterminal.com/bsc/pools/0x4ecd614c7043c0e5da0287080f7bdde84b3740d9)
+**GeckoTerminal URL:** [View Pool](https://www.geckoterminal.com/bsc/pools/0x4ecd614c7043c0e5da0287080f7bdde84b3740d9) **Result:** Despite that our request was denied due to lack of adoption, we will resubmit the request when the popularity of our WorkTHR & WTK grows.

 # Notice:
 We have implemented a load balancing system on which you will be resirected to one of our servers automatically.
 Some of the links in the repo may not work until we update them.